-Construction R-values of walls and roofs are calculated in accordance with NZS4214, and the isothermal planes method is used to account for thermal bridging.
-Roofing, roof underlay, and wall underlay are omitted for simplicity and because these elements have a negligible effect on thermal performance.
+Construction R-values of suspended floors, walls, and roofs are calculated in accordance with NZS4214, and the isothermal planes method is used to account for thermal bridging.

 Surface resistance values are set as follows, and in accordance with NZS4214 Para 5.2